 - How is their product Japanese?
 They may say they have been trained by a “Japanese master,” and they utilize a “Traditional Japanese Hand Forging” technique that they learned while on vacation in Japan (sounds legit).

-- Implying their products are Japanese because of the style of knife (shape): gyuto, santoku, yanagiba, etc (that’s like saying a Chrysler 300C is a British car because it is in the shape of a Rolls Royce or Bentley Flyer Spur).
+- Implies their products are Japanese because of the style of the knife (shape): gyuto, santoku, yanagiba, etc (that’s like saying a Chrysler 300C is a British car because it is in the shape of a Rolls Royce or Bentley Flyer Spur).

 - They will incriminate themselves by saying (actual quote): “Mitsumoto Sakari opens factories in East Asian countries; gradually moving toward internationalization.”
 So it is not made in Japan, and you are clearly stating it is produced in East Asia, aka China.